library(varunayan)

 scale_fill_brewer(palette = "Set2") +

-- Heat Index and Humidex are warmer when humidity is high
+- Heat index and humidex rise above it when humidity is high.

 Spatial analysis